Brett Morris

-Morris is the fourth highest try scorer for in premiership history, with 176 tries (only behind Ken Irvine's 212 tries, Billy Slater's 190 tries and Steve Menzies’ 180 tries).
+Morris is the fifth highest try scorer for in premiership history, with 176 tries.

 Background

 Morris was born at St George Hospital in Kogarah, New South Wales, but went to school in Kiama, New South Wales, Australia.

 He played his junior rugby league with the Kiama Knights alongside his twin brother Josh Morris before signing with the St. George Illawarra Dragons.

-Morris is the son of St. George Dragons, New South Wales and Australian rugby league representative Steve Morris, twin brother of Josh Morris who also plays for the Roosters in the NRL and was previously a state and national representative.
+Morris is the son of St. George Dragons, New South Wales, and Australian rugby league representative Steve "Slippery" Morris, and the twin brother of Josh Morris who also played for the Roosters in the NRL and was previously a state and national representative.

 Playing career

 Early career

-In round 9 of the 2006 NRL season, Morris made his first grade debut for the St. George Illawarra, playing against the Cronulla-Sutherland Sharks on the wing in a 30–12 loss at Remondis Stadium.
+In round 9 of the 2006 NRL season, Morris made his first grade debut for the St. George Illawarra, playing against Cronulla on the wing in a 30–12 loss at Remondis Stadium.
 In round 15, against the Brisbane Broncos at Suncorp Stadium, Morris scored his first NRL try in the 79th minute off a Mathew Head kick.
 Morris finished his debut year with 12 tries from 19 matches.

-In the 2007 round 4 match against the Cronulla-Sutherland Sharks, Morris played his first match of the season and his first match alongside his twin brother Josh Morris in St. George Illawarra's 40–4 loss.
+In the 2007 round 4 match against Cronulla, Morris played his first match of the season and his first match alongside his twin brother Josh Morris in St. George Illawarra's 40–4 loss.
 In round 7 of that year, against the Sydney Roosters in the ANZAC Day match, Morris suffered a season-ending shoulder injury, managing just two games for the season.

 In 2008, Morris made his return to the St. George Illawarra first grade team in round 1, playing against the Wests Tigers.
 In round 7, on the ANZAC Day match against the Sydney Roosters, Brett and his twin Josh scored tries in the same match together in the Dragons 26–6 win at ANZ Stadium.
-Morris finished the year with 16 matches and 8 tries.
+Morris finished the year with 16 matches and eight tries.

 2009

-Morris had an outstanding 2009 NRL season for the Dragons, including scoring four tries in round 9 against the North Queensland Cowboys in the Dragons 24–20 loss at 1300SMILES Stadium, a hat trick in round 11 against Cronulla-Sutherland, and another hat-trick in round 26 against the Parramatta Eels.
+Morris had an outstanding 2009 NRL season for St. George Illawarra, including scoring four tries in round 9 against the North Queensland Cowboys in the club's 24–20 loss at 1300SMILES Stadium, a hat trick in round 11 against Cronulla, and another hat-trick in round 26 against the Parramatta Eels.
 He was named Dally M highest tryscorer of the year with 25 tries in 24 matches.

 Morris was selected to play for Australia in the 2009 Four Nations tournament.
 He crossed six times in 4 matches to finish the tournament as top try-scorer, including scoring 2 tries in the 46-16 Final win over England at Elland Road.
 Morris re-signed with the Dragons until the end of 2012 and said after his re-signing: "I enjoy living in Wollongong, it is where my family and friends are and the Dragons are the team I grew up supporting so I'm very happy to be staying."